microsoft/azure-iot-developer-kit/docs/_projects/02-remote-monitoring.md

 * Have your DevKit connected to Wi-Fi
 * Prepare the development environment

 An active Azure subscription.
-If you do not have one, you can register via one of the methods:
+If you do not have one, you can register via one of these two methods:

 * Activate a [free 30-day trial Microsoft Azure account](https://azureinfo.microsoft.com/us-freetrial.html){:target="_blank"}
 * Claim your [Azure credit](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} if you are MSDN or Visual Studio subscriber